 Rick Warren's False Teachings

-On pages 9-10 of Rick Warren's "Purpose Driven Life", Rick states: "Whenever God wanted to prepare someone for his purposes, he took 40 days" and then he lists eight examples from scripture that supposedly support his claim that one should take a 40 day spiritual journey.
-The following shows how each one of those examples have been misinterpreted by Warren:
+On pages 9-10 of Rick Warren's "Purpose Driven Life", Rick states: "Whenever God wanted to prepare someone for his purposes, he took 40 days" and then he lists eight examples from scripture that supposedly support his claim.
+A 40 day spiritual journey is a good thing, but is it established from Scripture?

 - "Noah's life was transformed by 40 days of rain."
 No, Noah had already been transformed through a life time of following God and preaching repentance for 120 years before the 40 days of rain.
 And the beginning of the rain was a judgment on the people of the earth — they drowned.
 They didn't find their purpose.
 Noah and his family already knew their purpose (see Genesis 6-9).